CristiGitHubber/enhancetify/README.md

 - 2. Will try to get lyrics to work even with no premium
 - 3. And more 👀

-# For now it ismt completed.
+# For now it isnt completed.
 But stay tuned.